Semantics out of context: nominal absolute denotations for first-order logic and computation: Conclusions

 In this paper we do things differently.
 We interpret names more-or-less as themselves, using urelemente in Fraenkel-Mostowski foundations.
 Denotationally speaking there \emph{is} such a thing as a free variable, and it is an \emph{urelement}---an \emph{atom}.

 In this paper we apply this idea to give semantics to first-order logic.
 Given a set, its powerset is naturally a Boolean algebra: in a nutshell, this paper is notes that given a set of terms, the $\sigma$-powerset of its $\amgis$-powerset is naturally a model of first-order logic with equality (see Example~\ref{xmpl.approx})---and furthermore, this concrete powersets model is susceptible to simple and attractive nominal algebraic and lattice characterisations (and a topological treatment is possible too, though not in this paper).
-We will return to this below in Subsection~\ref{subsect.trio}.
+More on this in Subsection~\ref{subsect.trio}.

 The Tarski notion of variable context is transmuted into the nominal notion of support (Definition~\ref{defn.supp}).\footnote{ In \cite{gabbay:nomhss} are nominal Henkin-style semantics for higher-order logic in a typing context, but not a valuation context.
 We calculated denotation in a context of static (typing) information, but we were not forced to \emph{also} use an explicit context of valuations---and we did not.} In the terminology of the title of this paper, the semantics we obtain is \emph{absolute}; we talk about \emph{the} semantics of $\phi$, and write $\model{\phi}$.
 Once the model is fixed, so is $\model{\phi}$ the meaning of $\phi$.